 Because of the changes, a person may feel as if they are still living in the same conditions as the traumatic experience.
-Others may tell you that the danger has passed, but your body and mind may involuntarily revert back to how you were feeling, your emotional state, when the trauma occurred.
+Others may tell you that the danger has passed, but your body and mind may involuntarily revert back to how you were feeling, your emotional state when the trauma occurred.

-“Fight or Flight” reaction of the adrenal glands is a response to high stress or danger situations and these glands secrete large amounts of adrenaline.
+“Fight or Flight” reaction of the adrenal glands is a response to high stress or dangerous situations and these glands secrete large amounts of adrenaline.
 This enables people to have supercharged energy, sudden strength, and more speed than usual.
 If you have ever been in a situation where your child is about to fall, you rush to them extremely quickly, or if someone is hanging off something, you all of a sudden have super strength and can lift them up?
 This is the result of the increase of adrenaline.
-The heart rate increases, digestion slows, oxygen levels raise, pupils will dilate, and the blood will coagulate so if you bleed you won’t die of blood loss.
-But there is also a non-adrenaline that makes you go numb or freeze; for example, when an animal plays dead at the sight of danger.
-Some people such as soldiers in battle, rape victims, battery victims, and survivors of environmental traumas report that they just froze, like they could not move or react to the event.
+The heart rate increases, digestion slows, oxygen levels rise, pupils will dilate, and the blood will coagulate so if you bleed you won’t die of blood loss.
+But there is also a non-adrenaline that makes you go numb or freeze; for example when an animal plays dead at the sight of danger.
+Some people such as soldiers in battle, rape victims, battery victims, and survivors of environmental traumas report that they just froze like they could not move or react to the event.

 Even when the traumatic event is long over, but there is a trigger, such as a sound, smell, or anything that reminds us of the original event, it can cause a surge of adrenaline through our bodies.
 A person can become agitated, annoyed, have extreme anger reactions, night terrors, and flashbacks, or a person can become numb, confused, and non- responsive to certain triggers.
-Since the hyper alertness and numbing effect can be painful, people will try and avoid certain trigger situations; unfortunately this is not always possible.
+Since the hyper-alertness and numbing effect can be painful, people will try and avoid certain trigger situations; unfortunately, this is not always possible.
 Later we will talk about how to manage reactions to stressful or trigger situations.

 Neurotransmitters and Prolonged Stress

 Your adrenals are not designed to withstand prolonged stress, and experiencing repeated trauma will damage these glands.
-This is what causes the hyper arousal or numbing of PTSD.
+This is what causes the hyperarousal or numbing of PTSD.
 Neurotransmitters are released with the secretions of adrenaline.
 These are substances that help regulate the intensity of a person’s mood or emotions, so when they have been used up it can lead to clinical depression, outbursts, overreactions, and severe mood disorders.

 Stay Tuned for Part 3 in this Series: